skymavis/waypoint-unity/Assets/Plugins/README.md

 var allowanceOfABI = @"{""constant"":true,""inputs"":[{""internalType"":""address"",""name"":""_owner"",""type"":""address""},{""internalType"":""address"",""name"":""_spender"",""type"":""address""}],""name"":""allowance"",""outputs"":[{""internalType"":""uint256"",""name"":""_value"",""type"":""uint256""}],""payable"":false,""stateMutability"":""view"",""type"":""function""}";
 // Assign values for the ABI parameters var args = new object[] { "0x2d62c27ce2e9e66bb8a667ce1b60f7cb02fa9810", Constants.Mainnet.KatanaAddress };
-// Encode the function data using the EncodeFunctionData utility in SM.ID.Utils var data = ABI.EncodeFunctionData(allowanceOfABI, args);
+// Encode the function data using the EncodeFunctionData utility in SkyMavis.Utils var data = ABI.EncodeFunctionData(allowanceOfABI, args);
 // Execute the RPC call to check how many AXS tokens the user has allowed the Katana contract to spend var result = await skynet.CallRPC(Constants.Mainnet.ERC20.AXSContractAddress, data);
 // Process the result: remove the "0x" prefix, parse the hex string to a BigInteger, and format the value by dividing by 10^18 to get the Ether balance